wate-labs/wate/README.md

 pre request hooks and gathering of interesing or needed data via the post response hooks.

 A request is independent of a suite.
-It is also possible to feed in parameters via the CLI for easily testing things out.
+It is possible to provide parameters via the CLI.

 > Note: The header and body values become essentially nunjucks templates.
 This
 > means you can use whatever [nunjucks](https://mozilla.github.io/nunjucks/templating.html)